Naming Rights for These Afflictions — They Belong to the Legions

 I am fascinated by the reasoning behind names and our fear of some names.
 The church has become so afraid of naming things ‘evil’.
 Why are we so afraid of saying Legions name?
 I have some ideas about that.
 I wrote a blogpost that examines what happens when the biblical descriptions collide with modern science, as demonstrated in the fascinating story of the woman with a “brain on fire” — classic-seeming demon possession diagnosed by medicine — she had ‘anti-NMDA receptor encephalitis’ and was treated successfully with plasma.
 Very interesting questions are raised.
 What do you think?

-I myself refuse your atheistic names.
-It is not all about me, however.
-It is not even about your ‘worried well’ — they can have all the Ativan they imagine will aid them.
-I am sorry they are so deluded.
-But Jesus said, it is the sick who need a physician.
+The First Worlds’ Worried Well have all the right to all the Ativan they imagine will aid them.
+I am sorry they have so little real informed consent.
+But as Jesus said, it is the sick who need a physician.

-I know if you spoke to them the way that Jesus did, and let them name their own infirmities, they would listen to you.
-I can assure you, many afflicted at Mad in America would rather fall into the arms of Jesus — who touched agonized people like them with authority, and then set them free–I am sure they would rather be treated with such compassion than fall into the hands of unrighteous men who might force them into psych wards.
-Because their name for those places is ” torture chambers.”
-Remember they have been there, have sat under the stark white lights of the locked wards.
-They get to choose the names, remember, how gracious our Lord is towards our own agency?
+I know if the church spoke to those Hearing Voices the way that Jesus did, and let them name their own infirmities, they would listen to us more.
+I can assure you, many afflicted at Mad in America would rather fall into the arms of Jesus — who touched agonized people like them with authority, and then set them free–I am sure those unfortunates would rather be treated with such compassion than fall into the hands of unrighteous men who might force them into psych wards.
+Because their name for those places is “torture chambers.”

 I tell you that field is white with harvest.
-You Thought Leaders think the world will lose respect for us if we tell them the story of Legion, and connect his case to any real condition.
+You Christian Thought Leaders think the world will lose respect for us if we tell them the story of Legion, and connect his case to any real condition.
 I think it just depends on what world you want to reach.
-I am going deeper into the world of Mad in America — I think they will appreciate my writing more than many of you do.
 Please don’t frighten my friends if they visit your churches — allow them to give you their name.
 Please don’t force drugging on them, even if they are a harm to themselves, or to others.
 If they are going to harm themselves, they need friends who listen closely, and they need hope for the future.
 If they have harmed others, the place for them is called a jail.

-I would like to set up networks of churches that share my kind of taxonomy, so that my friends hurting from Psychiatric abuse can easily identify where their agency will be respected, and where they will feel safe– kind of like a “Joni and Friends” network — but that is a discussion for another day.
+I wish there were networks of churches that share my kind of taxonomy, so that my friends hurting from Psychiatric abuse can easily identify where their agency will be respected, and where they will feel safe– kind of like a “Joni and Friends” network — but that is a discussion for another day.
 Already I have gone over a thousand words.
 Thanks for listening, those who have come this far!

 On this 50th anniversary of the Civil Rights Act, please oppose the Murphy Bill HR #3717, because: